ContentMine/workshop-resources/software-tutorials/ami/ami-tutorial.md

 # the password is password
 ```

+You can find the technical documentation for `ami` in its [repository](https://github.com/ContentMine/ami-plugin).

 ### How to use ami-plugins

 It all starts with a `scholarly.html`-file.
 For ami to be able to run smoothly, please follow the instructions for [norma](../norma/norma-tutorial.md).
 Your project directory should look like this: